c3c/E-Safenet/README.md

                         Plaintext comparison file used by findkey --type pattern_type   Type for pattern decrypt (binary or text) --language text_pattern_language
-                        Language for text pattern decrypt (C or PHP)
+                        Language for text pattern decrypt (C, PHP or CS)
 ```

 ##### Examples